scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 There is another semantic issue that will come up quite quickly: should `and` short-circuit if the first check fails.
-What do you think the most useful behavior is?
+What do you think the most useful behaviour is?

 <div class="solution">
 We want to report all the errors we can,